 — Lily Grier, New Orleans Jewish Service Corps

 Our Jewish Service Corps places young adults ages 21-26 into a year of full-time service at leading nonprofits in Chicago, New York, New Orleans, and Washington, DC.
 Corps Members live together as a community and participate in weekly educational programs to deepen their understanding of domestic poverty and explore their work through the lens of Jewish tradition.

 The Avodah Justice Fellowship convenes cohorts of early-career professionals working on social and economic issues for eight months of intensive learning, mentorship, and community-building in an inclusive Jewish framework.
-We are now accepting applications for Chicago and Kansas City.
-The early deadline has passed and we are now accepting applications on a rolling basis until all spots are filled for an early January start.
-Request your’s today!
+We are now accepting applications for Chicago, Kansas City, and New York City.

 The Avodah Institute for Social Change trains Jewish leaders from across the Jewish professional sector in social change work to transform the culture of American Jewish life.
 This work responds both to the timeless Jewish imperative to pursue justice and the current moment when Jewish organizations nationally have expressed a heightened concern with creating an equitable and inclusive society.

 There are over 1,400 Avodah alumni continuing to work for justice as professionals and lay leaders, in the Jewish community and beyond.
 They’re leading organizations, educating Jewish communities on the issues that matter, advocating for change on a local and national level, and helping everyday Americans who are working to make ends meet.
 They support each other, celebrate Jewish life together, and collaborate in their work for change.